outbreak-info/muninn/readme.md

 | `\d+ <table name>`                   | Describe the columns in a table             |
 | `select count(*) from <table name>;` | Count the entries in a table                |
 | `truncate table <name> cascade;`     | Delete all rows from a table                |

+While waiting on the insertions, use `\dt+` to view the sizes of the tables on disk.
+Most of the insertion time is spent loading variants and mutations.
+There are slightly over 200k of each.
+You can check the number of rows in those tables to get a sense of how much work is left.

+### Recreate Server Container without Changing Database

+If you recreate the database container, it takes a long time to reload all the data.
+Here's how you recreate just the server container without taking down the database.

+1. `docker stop flu_db_server`
+2. `docker rm flu_db_server`
+3. `docker-compose -f docker-compose.yml up -d --no-deps --no-recreate server`

+I've only tested these instructions using podman on my machine, so they may fail you.

 ## Query Syntax